Suggester/Documentation/staff/mark.md

 `comment`: A comment to add to the suggestion (optional)

-### Caveats
+### Caveat
 When marking a suggestion as Implemented, reactions will only be removed from the message if you have configured an [implemented suggestions channel](../config/implemented.md).
-However, if you wish to keep the suggestion in the lain channel but with no more reactions, simply configure the [implemented suggestions channel](../config/implemented.md) as your current suggestions feed channel.

 ### Alias
 `status`